quickwit-oss/quickwit/docs/deployment/deployment-modes.md

 ## Multiple indexers, multiple searchers

 Indexing a single [data source](../configuration/source-config.md) on several indexers is only possible with a [Kafka source](../configuration/source-config.md#kafka-source).
-Support distributed indexing for Pulsar and the Ingest API is planned for Quickwit 0.7 (Q3).
+Support for native distributed indexing is planned for Quickwit 0.7 (Q4).
 Stay tuned!

 ## File-backed metastore limitations

 The file-backed metastore is a good fit for standalone and small deployments.
-However, it has the following limitations:
-- It does not support multiple instances.
+However, it does not support multiple instances running at the same time.
-- It caches metastore data and polls files periodically to update its cache.
-Thus it has a delayed view of the metastore state.

 As long as you can guarantee that no more than one metastore is running at any given time, the file-backed metastore is safe to use.
-For heavier workloads, we recommend using a PostgreSQL metastore.
+For heavy workloads, we recommend using a PostgreSQL metastore.